CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-software-setup.md

 - Option 1: [Install Virtual Box](https://www.virtualbox.org/wiki/Downloads) and [download the VM for CS3035](https://www.dropbox.com/s/ucrm12ikbkqpl89/fcs-vm-cs3035.ova?dl=1).
 - Option 2: [Instructions for using the VM through Remote Desktop](https://www.cs.unb.ca/help/remote-lab-gui-access.shtml) - Follow the instructions and find the CS3035 VM.

+## Git

+There is a lot of software available to assist in working with Git.
+Our use should be relatively straightforward and so the version built into IntelliJ will be the one that is supported for the course.

 ## More info on Java Versions